 - Identifying your value proposition.

-- o 50%
+- 0.50%

-- o Students should gain a clear understanding of what their organization's value proposition is
+- Students should gain a clear understanding of what their organization's value proposition is

-- Golden handcuff principle
+- o Golden handcuff principle

-• Communicating your value proposition.
+- Communicating your value proposition.

-- o 25% - Determine the best way to communicate value to your members

-• Measuring your value proposition.

 - o 25%

+- Determine the best way to communicate value to your members

+- Measuring your value proposition.

+- o 25%

-- Why you can't be all things to all people
+- o Why you can't be all things to all people

-- Hedgehog theory focus on what you know best and what you are good at
+- o Hedgehog theory focus on what you know best and what you are good at